beberlei/composer-monorepo-plugin/README.md

 ## Installation

-### Composer Plugin (recommended)

 Add the composer monorepo plugin to your root composer.json with:

     $ composer require beberlei/composer-monorepo-plugin

-Now whenever Composer generates autoload files (during install, update or dump-autoload) it will find all sub-directories with `fiddler.json` files and generate sub-package autoloaders for them.

-### Standalone (not recommended)

-Grab the latest PHAR from the [Releases page](https://github.com/beberlei/fiddler/releases) directly or download the tarball containing it.

-Fiddler offers a very simple command line interface for now:

-    $ php fiddler.phar build

-Run this in project root, next to the `composer.json` file.
+It will be automatically added as a Composer plugin.

 ## Usage

-This project assumes you have a single monolithic repository containing multiple packages as well as third-party dependencies using Composer.
+Whenever Composer generates autoload files (during install, update or dump-autoload) it will find all sub-directories with `fiddler.json` files and generate sub-package autoloaders for them.

+You can execute the autoload generation step for just the subpackages by
+calling:

+    $ composer monorepo:build

-You would create a `composer.json` file in the root of your project and use this single source of vendor libraries across all of your own packages.
+You create a `composer.json` file in the root of your project and use this single source of vendor libraries across all of your own packages.

 This sounds counter-intuitive to the Composer approach at first, but